MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
 ## Viewing the changelog for changes made to the extension

-You can view the changes made to the extension.
-To view the changelog, perform the following steps.
+You can view the changes that have been made to the extension.

+To view the changelog:

 1. In Visual Studio Code, on the **Activity Bar**, select **Microsoft Edge Tools**.